 Proficient in a second language for your resume?
 Knowing a second or third language is like understanding the ins and outs of both French cuisine and Japanese.

 Have a glance at our guide to choose the best additional areas for your waiter or waitress job: 20+ Best Examples of Hobbies & Interests To Put on a Resume (5 Tips)

 Would you serve a surf-and-turf without one of those little lobster crackers to get inside that claw?

-A food industry resume without its cover letter is the same thing - not ready to serve.
+A resume without a matching food industry cover letter is also not ready to serve.

 Here are a few flavorful tips to deliver a cover letter for restaurant servers they’ll just eat up: